facebook

 4. Adjust Screen Time

-If you spend long hours in front of a computer, implement the 20-20-20 rule: every 20 minutes, look at something 20 feet away for at least 20 seconds.
-This practice encourages blinking and reduces eye strain.
+When you are in front of the computer too long, you should use the 20-20-20 rule: after every 20 minutes, look at something that is 20 feet away for at least 20 seconds.
+The practice promotes blinking and lessens eye strain.

 5. Increase Humidity